W427697/Discord-/code/frameworks/sveltekit/README.md

 | [`$lib`](https://kit.svelte.dev/docs/modules#$lib)                                 | 🔜 Coming in 7.0                                                                                                       |
 | [`$service-worker`](https://kit.svelte.dev/docs/modules#$service-worker)           | ⛔ Not supported.
 They are only meant to be used in service workers                                                    |
 | [`@sveltejs/kit/*`](https://kit.svelte.dev/docs/modules#sveltejs-kit)              | ✅ Supported                                                                                                           |

+This is just the beginning.
+We're planning on making it an even better experience to [build](https://storybook.js.org/docs/7.0/react/writing-stories/introduction), [test](https://storybook.js.org/docs/7.0/react/writing-tests/introduction) and [document](https://storybook.js.org/docs/7.0/react/writing-docs/introduction) all the SvelteKit goodies like [pages](https://kit.svelte.dev/docs/routing), [forms](https://kit.svelte.dev/docs/form-actions) and [layouts](https://kit.svelte.dev/docs/routing#layout) in Storybook, while still integrating with all the addons and workflows you know and love.

 ## Requirements